coralproject/talk-importer-disqus/README.md

   username: the unique username associated with the account.
   name: the display name of the user.
   email: hashed email of the user
-  jonedAt: the date/time that the user created the account
+  joinedAt: the date/time that the user created the account
   about: the bio
 ```